vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/3-intro-to-backend.md

 # Canopy Backend

+We'll separate out the LLM business logic from the frontend into its own backend so that we can iterate on them independently.

 1. We'll deploy the backend to our development environment the same way we deployed the other components.
 Go back to OpenShift Console > `Helm` > `Releases` in `<USER_NAME>-canopy project`.

    ![canopy-be-helm-releases.png](./images/canopy-be-helm-releases.png)